 How to Keep Kids Busy During the Summer

 Summertime gives kids a much-deserved rest from their schoolwork.
 However, sometimes this can lead kids into the pitfall of having too much free time.
-COVID-19 makes this time even trickier, because many of our favorite summer activities are limited due to the need for social distancing.
-With that in mind, we’ve come up with five activities that are social-distancing friendly and sure to keep kids busy and parents happy during summer.
+Though COVID-19 restrictions are being relaxed, it is still important to be mindful of safety while having fun.
+With that in mind, we’ve come up with five activities that are safe and sure to keep kids busy and parents happy during summer.

 Create a chore chart